gauravmahto/microservice-practice/README.md

 curl -X POST http://localhost:8080/run-check
 ```

+### Enabling the Endpoint

+The endpoint is available when:

+1. The app is running inside (or has access to) a Kubernetes cluster configuration (kubeconfig / in-cluster).
+2. The system property **`k8s.disabled` is NOT set to `true`** (tests set it to disable side effects).
+3. RBAC resources from `k8s/rbac.yaml` are applied and the Deployment uses the provided ServiceAccount (`practice-app-sa`).
+4. A container image for the job (`simple-check-app`) is present in the cluster (build and load/push first – see below).

+If any prerequisite is missing the endpoint returns `503`.

 Behavior:

 * Returns `200` and the created Job name when a Kubernetes client can be initialized and the API is reachable.